Fiwafoofa/website/README.md

 - **User registration** - Creates a new account in the database.
 Duplicate emails are not allowed.
 - **existing user** - Stores the users and their respective groups in the database.
 - **Use MongoDB to store credentials** - Stores both user and their groups/products.
-- **Restricts functionality** - You cannot use the web application until you have logged in.
-This is restricted on the frontend only.
+- **Restricts functionality** - You cannot use the web application until you have logged in or registered and received a valid authToken.
+AuthTokens are deleted when the user logs out.

 ## WebSocket deliverable (yeah I don't know what the idea behind this deliverable stuff is, but I did not do anything!)